Otto’s Grilled Rainbow Trout

-Prepare the whole trout
+Prepare the Rainbow Trout

 Trout doesn’t have to be skinned before grilling – the skin can be eaten along with the fish.
 Just rinse off the trout with water to remove potential slime residue.
 Dab the fish dry with some kitchen paper.

 Otto uses lemon and parsley as seasoning.
 Mince the flat parsley finely or use whole leaves if you prefer.
 Grate the peel of the organic lemons.
 Put parsley and lemon peel in the cavity of the fish, along with sea salt and ground black pepper.
 Slice the lemon into thin slices, halve the slices and put them inside the fish as well.
 The lemon slices are the best seasoning for fish as they add both flavour and moisture during grilling.

 Preheat the Otto Grill for two minutes to the lowest temperature.
 But, take the grid out first, so your trout doesn’t pre-cooked on the hot bars.
 You don’t need a special fish grill grate, simply oil the grid with a high smoke point oil (refined sunflower or rapeseed oil is well suited) and place the whole fish crosswise on the rack bars.
 Put the grill grate in the Otto Grill and set the Meat-o-Meter to level 5.
 The belly of the trout should face the opening of the grill.